-There’s a lot of buzz on the internet about early retirement.
+There’s a lot of buzz on the internet about retiring early.
 The FIRE (Financial Independence, Retire Early) community is getting both kudos and criticism on unprecedented levels.

-Early retirement might sound "out there", but people everywhere are finding that it provides them with unparalleled freedoms well before full retirement age.
+Retiring early might sound "out there", but FIRE movement people everywhere are finding that it provides them with unparalleled freedoms well before full retirement age.

-We’ll also tell you what it means to retire early and how much money you need to have to do so.
+We’ll also tell you what it means to retire early and how much income or money you need to have to do so.

 6 Simple Steps to Early Retirement